Skip to content

 Character in Rhino

-HOW TO ADD THE .STL FILES IN MARKDOWN
+HOW TO ADD .STL FILES IN MARKDOWN

-Followed this documentation to preview .STL file in Markdown
+Follow this documentation to preview STL files in Markdown

-The last /cubefriend%20character.stl you can get it by opening the file that you uploaded
+The last /cubefriend%20character.stl you can get by opening the file that you uploaded to GitHub and copying the last part of the URL.

-My experience using Blender
+My Experience Using Blender

-As I was interested in how to create an animated character, I started with Blender.
-Also, I know that this will be the most challenging part for me.
-Project idea for 3D model This was my first draft idea for the animation.
-But I knew that Blender’s learning curve is complex.
 I used these tutorials to understand how to create the things I wanted to do.
-I knew that one of the software I wanted to try was Blender as one major part of my project is to create an animated character.
-However, I’ve never used Blender before nor designed a 3D animation so I started browsing for basic tutorials.
+I knew that one software I wanted to try was Blender as one major part of my project is to create an animated character.
+However, I’ve never used Blender before nor designed a 3D animation, so I started browsing for basic tutorials.

 I needed my character to have rounded edges, but I couldn’t find how to do it.
 So, I watched this tutorial and got my cube.

-ToxicFX_ Nuhaad 10 months ago (edited) “Till 26:07 everything worked fine but then I imported the faces, they don’t show up, just the matrix display is there :( P.S I tried everything.
+“Till 26:07 everything worked fine but then I imported the faces, they don’t show up, just the matrix display is there :( P.S I tried everything.
 I did a render, turned on cyclic and auto-refresh, and when I change the color node to alpha it only shows a white face :( EDIT: I FOUND A FIX!!!
-Whoever has the same problem as me, just connect “alpha” to “texture” instead of “color” to “texture” then click Shift+A and put in a Color Ramp node in between.
-Now the faces will appear and you can change them to any color you wish :) Thank me later” So, I went back to the Shader editor and connected Alpha to Texture and it worked.
+Whoever has the same problem as me, just connect ‘alpha’ to ‘texture’ instead of ‘color’ to ‘texture’ then click Shift+A and put in a Color Ramp node in between.
+Now the faces will appear and you can change them to any color you wish :) Thank me later.”

-Faces working on Blender
+Faces Working on Blender

-8hs later, my relationship with Blender:
+8 hours later, my relationship with Blender:

 Faces on Blender